nicolagaletti/PusherMVC/README.md

 PusherMVC
 =========

-Test project to try out the pusher WebSocket in MVC 4
+This is a test project to try out the pusher WebSocket in MVC 4.